Oghma-Infinium/apostasy.githubio/_01HowDoI/StartMQ.md

 description: How Do I Start the Main Quest?
 ---

-Apostasy utilizes [Alternate Perspective](https://www.nexusmods.com/skyrimspecialedition/mods/50307) for its Alternate Start which completely reworks the Vanilla intro and allows Helgen to exist as a functioning city prior to the events of the Main Quest.
+Apostasy utilizes <a href="https://www.nexusmods.com/skyrimspecialedition/mods/50307" target="_blank" rel="noopener noreferrer">Alternate Perspective</a> for its Alternate Start which completely reworks the Vanilla intro and allows Helgen to exist as a functioning city prior to the events of the Main Quest.

 In order to start the main quest line follow the instructions below: